Foreign funds to follow IMF lead with yuan bond holdings

 Together with other reserve managers and investors, a re-allocation annually of about 1 percent of global FX reserves outside of China to yuan assets is expected in the short term.
 AXA estimates total inflows to be around $600 billion over the next five years.

-That would, however, require Beijing to lift or relax existing programmes limiting foreign inward investment - and foreign investors have not yet even used up the quotas allowed to them.

-Fund managers and analysts say the vast bulk of any new flow will target fixed-income products, especially high-grade bonds issued by the Chinese government and policy banks, which offer high returns at low risk.
+Fund managers and analysts say the vast bulk of the flow will target fixed-income products, especially high-grade bonds issued by the Chinese government and policy banks, which offer high returns at low risk.

 "We are progressively increasing our exposure to yuan bonds, and we are more interested in onshore government bonds compared to (offshore) 'dim sum' bonds," said Bryan Collins, a portfolio manager at Fidelity Worldwide Investment.